 I moved to Mallorca in March 2025 and have been playing golf here every week since.
-Before that, eleven years in Shanghai — a city where serious golfers think nothing of spending €200 on a single lesson, where access to a course often means a membership costing more than most people's annual salary.
+Before that, eleven years in Shanghai, a city where golfers often think nothing of spending up to €500 on a single hour long lesson, where access to a course often means a membership costing more than most people's annual salary.
 Moving here felt like arriving somewhere that had quietly been one of Europe's best-kept golf secrets.

 When to Go